KickingTheTV/ciapp-alpha-docs/docs/home.md

 * Test statuses.
 * Total number of executed tests.
 * Failure rate.
-* Wall Time clock duration for the test phase.
+* Wall time clock duration for the test phase.
 * Avg delta duration change between commits.

 You can find an example of these test insights [here](https://app.datadoghq.com/ci/test-dashboard/logs-backend-tests?env=ci&branch=prod&repoUrl=https%3A%2F%2Fgitlab.ddbuild.io%2FDataDog%2Flogs-backend.git) for one repository that is currently reporting to Datadog.